TwoPizza9621536/twopizza9621536.github.io/pages/keys.md

 ---
 layout: page
-title: Public Cryptographic Keys
+title: Cryptographic Keys
-permalink: /public-keys
+permalink: /keys
 description: >-
-  Public keys to send encrypted messages and files, or check the authenticity of a file or message.
+  Cryptographic keys to send encrypted messages and files, or check the authenticity of messages and files.
 ---

 Depending on the situation you might need to use different methods of